Mbahmo/personal-notebook-anthony/content/korea.md

 ---

 # South Korea 한국
-South Korea, officially the Republic is a country in East Asia, constituting the southern part of the Korean Peninsula[10] and sharing a land border with North Korea.
+South Korea, officially the Republic is a country in East Asia, constituting the southern part of the Korean Peninsula and sharing a land border with North Korea.